connor-a-casey/time-crystal-tensor-network/README.md

 In this work, we employ a tensor-network framework that models a quantum memory as a DTC.
 We employ the time-evolving block-decimation (TEBD) algorithm to perform both real- and imaginary-time evolution of a matrix-product-state (MPS) representation, thereby efficiently capturing the large many-body Hilbert space while tracking entanglement growth, sub-harmonic spectral responses, and memory-fidelity metrics over experimentally relevant timescales.
 By sweeping the drive strength, interaction range, and disorder, we map the phase diagram, pinpoint regimes that sustain time-crystalline order, and set the stage to model their coherence lifetimes.

 ## 🔬 Overview

-Quantum memories are essential for quantum computing and communication networks, but their practical utility is limited by short coherence times.
-This work explores **discrete time crystals**—periodically driven many-body systems that exhibit stable subharmonic oscillations and break discrete time-translation symmetry—as a promising approach for passively protected quantum memories.

 Our tensor-network framework provides:
 - **Time-Evolving Block Decimation (TEBD)** for efficient many-body quantum simulation